Milwaukee County Stadium: Milwaukee Braves (1953–1965)

 Even before it was completed, the new "Milwaukee County Municipal Stadium" drew the interest of major league clubs.
 The St. Louis Browns, who had played in Milwaukee in 1901, the inaugural season of the American League, applied for permission to relocate back to the city they had left half a century before.
 The Boston Braves, the parent club of the Brewers, blocked the proposed move.
 The Braves had long been struggling at the gate in Boston, and rumors of them relocating had been floating for some time.
 The move to keep Milwaukee available as a new home indicated to many observers that the Braves would move to Milwaukee themselves.

 Three weeks before the beginning of the 1953 season, and right before the new stadium was ready to open, the Braves made it official, applying for permission to relocate.
 The other National League owners agreed, with the team becoming the Milwaukee Braves.
 The Braves' first regular season home game was on April 14 against the St. Louis Cardinals.
-Bill Bruton hit a 10th inning home run to win the game (3-2) in dramatic style.
+Bill Bruton hit a 10th inning home run to win the game (3–2) in dramatic style.
 In their first season in Milwaukee, the Braves set the National League attendance record of 1.8 million.

 The first published issue of Sports Illustrated on August 16, 1954, featured County Stadium with Braves batter Eddie Mathews on its cover, along with New York Giants catcher Wes Westrum and home plate umpire Augie Donatelli.

 On July 12, 1955, County Stadium hosted the 22nd All-Star Game.
 The National League won, 6–5, on a 12th-inning home run by Stan Musial.
+It hosted the first two editions of the Global World Series, an international baseball tournament, in 1955 and 1956; both editions were won by the United States.
 The Braves hosted back-to-back World Series in 1957 and 1958, both against the New York Yankees.
 The Braves defeated the Yankees in seven games in 1957, but the Yankees returned the favor the next year.

 The stadium continued to be the National League's top draw until 1959 when the Dodgers, who had moved to Los Angeles two years before, overtook the Braves (both in the stands and on the field).
 In the early 1960s attendance fell, along with the Braves' standings, amid an unstable ownership situation.
 The Milwaukee Braves used the stadium through the 1965 season when new owners, seeking a larger television market, moved the team to Atlanta.